sriram-lab/MetOncoFit/README.md

 ## Usage
 To run MetOncoFit with the nine tumor models, you can run the `runMetOncoFit.sh` file. which generates the trained tumor models and outputs the figures in the manuscript.

-## Authors:
-To support the MetOncoFit project, you can cite our publication:
-Oruganty, K., Campit, S.E., Mamde, S., & Chandrasekaran, S. Common biochemical and topological attributes of metabolic genes recurrently dysregulated in tumors. *in preparation*

 ## Contributing
 Contributions are welcome!
 Please read the contributions guide to get started.
 Also feel free to submit bugs, feature requests, and pull requests.

+Otherwise, you can support the MetOncoFit project by citing our publication:
+Oruganty, K., Campit, S.E., Mamde, S., & Chandrasekaran, S. Common biochemical and topological attributes of metabolic genes recurrently dysregulated in tumors. *in preparation*